Groestlcoin/btcd/release/README.md

    hashes as done above, and note them down.
 5. Ensure `go` is installed, matching the same version as noted in the release notes.
-6. Obtain a copy of `btcd`'s source code with `git clone https://github.com/btcsuite/btcd` and checkout the source code of the release with `git checkout <TAG>`.
+6. Obtain a copy of `grsd`'s source code with `git clone https://github.com/Groestlcoin/grsd` and checkout the source code of the release with `git checkout <TAG>`.
-7. Proceed to verify the tag with `git verify-tag <TAG>` and compile the binaries from source for the intended operating system and architecture with `BTCDBUILDSYS=OS-ARCH ./build/release/release.sh <TAG>`.
+7. Proceed to verify the tag with `git verify-tag <TAG>` and compile the binaries from source for the intended operating system and architecture with `GRSDBUILDSYS=OS-ARCH ./build/release/release.sh <TAG>`.
-8. Extract the archive found in the `btcd-<TAG>` directory created by the release script and recompute the `SHA256` hash of the release binaries (btcd and btcctl) with `shasum -a 256 <filename>`.
+8. Extract the archive found in the `grsd-<TAG>` directory created by the release script and recompute the `SHA256` hash of the release binaries (grsd and btcctl) with `shasum -a 256 <filename>`.
 These should match __exactly__ as the ones noted above.